UnseenFaith/komada/README.md

 ```
 npm install
-node --harmony app.js
+node app.js
 ```

-> **Requirements**: Requires Node 7 or higher to run.
-Depends on Discord.js v11 or higher (the appropriate version is automatically installed).
+> **Requirements**: This version of Komada requires Node 7.6.0 or higher to run.
+Depends on Discord.js v11.1.0 or higher (the appropriate version is automatically installed).